Seahawks officially sign Luke Willson, Mike Iupati, Branden Jackson

 The Seahawks took care of more housekeeping Tuesday as the NFL draft draws closer, re-signing veteran free agents Luke Willson and Mike Iupati, and signing Branden Jackson to his restricted-free-agent tender.

 The Seahawks also announced that offensive lineman Jordan Roos has signed his exclusive-rights, free-agent tender.
+And completing a bevy of moves, the Seahawks also claimed defensive back Linden Stephens off waivers from Miami.

+Stephens was on Seattle’s practice squad for much of last season before being signed by Miami late in the year and appearing in three games with the Dolphins as a cornerback.
+The 6-foot, 193-pounder made three tackles while playing 30 snaps on defense and 25 on special teams for Miami last year.
+That Seattle claimed Stephens was reported on the official NFL transactions for Tuesday.

 Willson tweeted before the free-agent signing period began in March that he was returning to the team.
 It had also been reported and confirmed last week that Iupati would return.